 Plenty of fun official accessories (from Dive Case to Fetch Stick) are available on Insta360's site, so you can really get the most out of owning one.

-This means it fits more in the frame – which is ideal for engaging chest footage – and also features front and rear screens for simple framing.
+The Osmo Action 4 boasts one of the widest fields of view of any standard (non-360) action camera – a whopping 155 degrees which DJI says delivers a perspective as close as you can get to what the human eye sees.
+This means it fits more in the frame – which is ideal for engaging chest footage – and also features front and rear touchscreens for simple framing.

 The footage (up to 4K at 120fps) is good quality too and the EIS stabilization software does a brilliant job of smoothing out vibrations as long as there's good light.

-The Action 3 also uses a magnetic mounting system which makes removing and attaching the camera really easy, plus it can be mounted in either landscape or portrait orientations, depending on your needs.
+The Action 4 also uses a magnetic mounting system which makes removing and attaching the camera really easy, plus it can be mounted in either landscape or portrait orientations, depending on your needs.
+It comes with a selection of different mounts too, meaning it can go just about anywhere on your bike.

 The Akaso Brave 7 LE has a pretty impressive spec with its front preview and rear touchscreen displays, 4K recording, and built-in stabilization.